gamesbook/protograf/docs/source/additional_commands.rst

   Circle(common=colors, cx=1, cy=2)
   Square(common=colors, cx=2, cy=2)

-Here the circle and the square will use the Common properties assigned to the ``colors`` name.
+Here the circle and the square will both use the Common properties assigned to the ``colors`` name.

 ..
 NOTE::